 Slice lemon paper thin, a mandoline works well for this task.
 In a saucepan combine 1 cup of water and 1 cup of Dixie Crystals sugar.
 Bring mixture to a boil and add lemon slices.
 Reduce heat and simmer until slices are translucent.
 Be patient, this could take 30 minutes or longer, depending on the thickness of the slices.
 Remove to a cooling rack and let dry overnight.
 They will not dry completely but will be firm.

-- Bird’s Nest Thumbprint Cookies by The Freshman Cook
+- Bird’s Nest Thumbrint Cookies by The Freshman Cook

 - Blood Orange Danish Puff Pastry Pinwheels by The Gingered Whisk